PoonamHardikPatel/Flex_Slippers/README.txt

 - Rebuild the Application...
 Sucessfully done...
 - Test the application - Test Done...
 All Good!!!
 - Commit all changes to GitHub!!!

+- Open and Update "Slipper.cs" file
+- Run and Show the results...